Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 - `Random(min_inc, max_exc)` represents a cryptographically secure random integer
   greater than or equal to `min_inc` and strictly less than `max_exc`.

+# The Asynchronous Remote Key Generation (ARKG) algorithm

+The ARKG algorithm consists of three functions, each performed by one of two participants: the _delegating party_ or the _subordinate party_.
+The delegating party generates an ARKG _seed pair_ and emits the _public seed_ to the subordinate party while keeping the _private seed_ secret.
+The subordinate party can then use the public seed to generate derived public keys and _key handles_, and the delegating party can use the private seed and a key handle to derive the corresponding private key.

+The following subsections define the abstract instance parameters used to construct the three ARKG functions, followed by the definitions of the three ARKG functions.

 ## Instance parameters